 Political Structure

-Jean Marie River is governed by the Tthets’ek’ehdeli Dene Band Council.
-The council consists of an elected chief and six councilors and meets on a monthly basis.
-The band’s affairs are administered by the SAO who also maintains the Council’s meeting agendas and minutes.
+Jean Marie River is governed by the Tthets’ek’ehdeli Dene Band.
+The council consists of elected chief, youth and elder and four family councilor representatives that meet on a monthly basis.
+The First Nation’s affairs are administered by the Senior Administrative Officer (SAO) who also maintains the Council meeting agendas and minutes.
 These documents are secure and are available to members only [hyperlink to Members Only portion].
 You will require a password, also available from the SAO.

 Source: Interviews with members